It has finally hit home – Part 3 of 3

 About The Author

-Zac is from the Central Coast of New South Wales in Australia.
-Zac runs his own online Web Design & Management business.
-In his spare time, he likes playing computer games, such as Need for Speed Most Wanted, Flight Simulator X, The Sims 4 and various others.
-Zac also enjoys spending time walking along the shoreline at the beach.
+Zac hails from the Central Coast of New South Wales, Australia, spends his free time playing computer games such as GTA-V FiveM, Need for Speed Most Wanted (Black Edition), Flight Simulator X, and The Sims 4.
+He once enjoyed leisurely walks along the beach before his below-knee amputation (BKA) in June 2022.
+Currently, Zac is on a path to recovery, confronting both physical and mental health challenges arising from a history of abuse, adversity, and prolonged homelessness.
+With each passing day, he continues to persevere, striving for improvement in his life, and remains resolute in not allowing his past to dictate his future.
 Zac has a lot of health, both physical and mental which he is currently working on after a long history of abuse, hardship and decades being homeless.
 Zac continues to get by day by day and is moving forward with his life and is no longer letting anyone hold him back.